 Education

-Dr. Elliot Dorff serves as the rector and Sol & Anne Dorff Distinguished Service Professor in Philosophy at the American Jewish University.
+Dr. Elliot Dorff serves as the rector and Sol and Anne Dorff Distinguished Service Professor of Philosophy at American Jewish University.
 For over four decades, he has held the position of visiting professor at UCLA School of Law, where he teaches a course on Jewish law.

 Rabbi Dorff's leadership extends beyond the religious sphere.
 He has chaired several scholarly organizations, including the Academy of Jewish Philosophy, the Jewish Law Association, the Society of Jewish Ethics, and the Academy of Judaic, Christian, and Islamic Studies.
 He even served as the Honorary President of the Jewish Law Association from 2012 to 2016.

 His expertise in bioethics has led him to participate in various important initiatives.
 He served on the Ethics Committee of Hillary Rodham Clinton's Health Care Task Force and testified before the President's National Bioethics Advisory Commission.
-He also contributed to the Surgeon General's commission and the National Human Resources Protections Advisory Commission.
+He also served as a member of the Surgeon General's commission and the National Human Resources Advisory Commission.

 From 2009 to 2022, Rabbi Dorff served on the Broader Social Impacts Committee for the Smithsonian Museum of Natural History, specifically focusing on the ethical and religious implications of the human origins exhibit.
 He currently serves on the Ethics Advisory Committee for stem cell research in California and has been involved with the FaithTrust Institute, an organization combating domestic violence.